An evolving space framework for Oseen equations on a moving domain: Discretisation in time

 \subsubsection{Existence and uniqueness of discrete solution}

 It is of course necessary to demonstrate that for appropriate data, there is a solution to the discrete system.
-It is clear that this is the case, as we may see that the strong form of the problem posed in \eqref{eq:DiscreteEquation} is given by:
+It may be seen that this is the case, as the strong form of the problem posed in \eqref{eq:DiscreteEquation} is given by:

-From this form, with suitable assumptions on $\Vee$ which will be given in Assumption \ref{ass:AssumptionForDiscrete}, it is easy to see that there exists a unique solution $(u^{n+1},p^{n+1})$ to the above system.
+From this form, with suitable assumptions on $\Vee$ which will be given in Assumption \ref{ass:AssumptionForDiscrete}, it follows that there exists a unique solution $(u^{n+1},p^{n+1})$ to the above system.